 Other New Features

-The Creators update includes a variety of other important features, many of which Microsoft didn’t announce at the event.
-Here’s what we already know about:
+The Creators update includes a variety of other important features:

 - Settings Changes: Microsoft has streamlined the Settings app yet again.
 App-related settings have moved from the System category to a new category named Apps.
 You’ll find more information about related settings at the bottom of every settings page.
 The Devices > Bluetooth & Other Devices page provides a single place to manage your connected devices.
 The System > Display page has been reorganized, and now lets you change the display resolution without visiting the Control Panel first.